A crate is a terrific investment for a number of reasons. A crate can help you with:

 Phase 2: The next few days

 - Start teaching your dog to enter the crate on command.
 Say “into bed” or “into the crate,” throw in a treat, and then praise as your dog goes in and eats the treat.
 Repeat this many times.

 - Next, switch the order around: First say ‘into bed,’ then wait for your dog to go in before throwing the treat.
 Don’t give the command twice and don’t crack and throw the treat in.
-If he doesn’t go in, end the training session.
+If they don’t go in, end the training session.

 - Try another session a little later.
-Still withhold the reward until your dog goes in on his own.
-When he does (hang in there; they all go in eventually), give him a double reward and do a few more reps.
+Still withhold the reward until your dog goes in on their own.
+When your dog does (hang in there; they all go in eventually), give them a double reward and do a few more reps.

 When your dog is happily going into the crate on command, it’s time to move on to Phase 3.

 - Give your dog the command to enter the crate.
 This time, close the door and feed them treats through the grate for a minute or two before opening the door.
 Do this several times.